SqueezeMe: Mobile-Ready Distillation of Gaussian Full-Body Avatars: Preliminary

-After sorting the splats based on their depth and their visibility to each pixel, the splats are rasterized onto an image as follows.
-The opacity $\alpha$ of a splat $k$ to a pixel located at $p = (p_x, p_y)$ units from the image center is
+After sorting the Gaussians based on their depth and their visibility to each pixel, the Gaussians are rasterized onto an image as follows.
+The opacity $\alpha$ of a Gaussian $k$ to a pixel located at $\rho = (\rho_x, \rho_y)$ units from the image center is

-The final color of pixel $p$ is computed as
+The final color of pixel $\rho$ is computed as

-where $N$ is the number of splats visible to pixel $p$, and the view-dependent color $c_i$ is computed using spherical harmonics.
+where $N$ is the number of Gaussians visible to pixel $\rho$, and the view-dependent color $c_i$ is computed using spherical harmonics.